mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 Now it works.

-FYI: Here I want add an alterative way to change permission.
-If you want to enable all permissions for everyone, just type following command:
+Tip: Here I want add an alterative way to change permission.
+If you want to enable all permissions for everyone:

 ```
 $ chmod 777 hello.sh